shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_kubernetes_integration.md

             name = autobotai_agent.agent.name
         }
     ```
-2. To use the autobotAI kubernetes Integration follow the "provider_setup.md"
+2. For implementing autobotAI Kubernetes Integration, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.